-Nikon D7500 versus Nikon D850
+Nikon D7500 vs D850

-The Nikon D7500 and the Nikon D850 are two digital cameras that were announced, respectively, in April 2017 and July 2017.
+The Nikon D7500 and the Nikon D850 are two digital cameras that were officially introduced, respectively, in April 2017 and July 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D7500) and a full frame (D850) sensor.
-The D7500 has a resolution of 20.7 megapixel, whereas the D850 provides 45.4 MP.
+The D7500 has a resolution of 20.7 megapixels, whereas the D850 provides 45.4 MP.

-Body comparison: Nikon D7500 vs Nikon D850
+Body comparison: Nikon D7500 vs D850

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D850 is notably larger (28 percent) than the Nikon D7500.
 Moreover, the D850 is substantially heavier (40 percent) than the D7500.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.